Wildfire threatens historic California Gold Rush community, part of lightning-caused fire complex

 According to the latest information from CAL FIRE, the 6-5 Wildfire in Tuolumne County grew rapidly and remains extremely active with no containment.

-CHINESE CAMP, Calif. – A massive wildfire raging within a historic California Gold Rush community has forced residents to flee their homes and seek safety as flames devour the landscape and structures.
+CHINESE CAMP, Calif. – Evacuations remain in place as firefighters try to get a better handle on a group of lightning-caused wildfires raging within a historic California Gold Rush community that forced residents to flee their homes and seek safety

 HOW TO WATCH FOX WEATHER